HIGHLIGHTS-Bank of Korea Governor Lee's comments at news conference

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-SEOUL, April 13 South Korea's central bank kept interest rates unchanged for a 10th straight month on Thursday, wary of geopolitical risks around North Korea and ahead of a much-anticipated U.S. Treasury report on foreign currency policy.
+SEOUL Feb 23 South Korea's central bank kept interest rates unchanged for an eighth straight month on Thursday, opting for stability as it monitors uncertainties ranging from an unpredictable North Korea to global policy challenges and a political scandal at home.

 Following are key remarks from Bank of Korea Governor Lee Ju-yeol's news conference, translated by Reuters: